 Our vision for Touch is for storytelling events to be held in every neighbourhood in our city.

 We can’t make this a reality without volunteers.
 Get in touch with [email protected] to get the ball rolling.

 Alternatively, if you have a venue you think will be the perfect setting for a storytelling event, let us know as we’re always on the lookout for interesting places to host.

 I’m ready to share my story.
 Can I speak at your event?

 Thank you for being interested in contributing to a storytelling event, we really appreciate it.

 If you are interested in sharing your story, please email [email protected] with a brief outline of your overcoming journey.
-Debs will respond to you as soon as possible and may organise a call with her, or a colleague to discuss your story further.
+Kate, our storytelling coach, will respond to you as soon as possible and organise a chat to discuss your story further.